Azure-Samples/smartbulkcopy/README.md

 ### How to generate destination database schema?

-Smart Bulk Copy only copies data between existing database and existings objects.
+Smart Bulk Copy only copies data between existing database and existing objects.
 It will NOT create database or tables for you.
 This allows you to have full control on how database and tables are created.
 If you are migrating your database and you'll like to have the schema automatically created for you, you can use one of the two following tool:

 - [Database Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-2017)
 - [mssql-scripter](https://github.com/microsoft/mssql-scripter)

 ### How can I be sure I'm moving data as fast as possible?

-Remember that Azure SQL cannot go faster that ~100 MB/sec due to log rate governance.
+Remember that Azure SQL cannot go faster that ~100 MB/sec due to log flush speed governance.
 The best practices to quickly load data into a table can be found here:

 - [Prerequisites for Minimal Logging in Bulk Import](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/prerequisites-for-minimal-logging-in-bulk-import?view=sql-server-2017)
 - Old but still applicable: [The Data Loading Performance Guide](https://docs.microsoft.com/en-us/previous-versions/sql/sql-server-2008/dd425070(v=sql.100)?redirectedfrom=MSDN)